EssaidiOualid/Symfony-Project-Manager-with-Ajax/README.md

 Start the development server: symfony serve
 Make sure you have PHP and Symfony CLI installed on your system before proceeding with the installation.

-Usage
+# Usage
-Admin: As an admin, You can manage users, creating projects, clients, teams.
+<b>Admin:</b> As an admin, You can manage users, creating projects, clients, teams.

+default email : <code>root@gmail.com</code>

+default password : <code>root</code>

-Manager: Managers can track and manage projects, create and assign tasks, and monitor their progress.
+<b>Manager:</b> Managers can track and manage projects, create and assign tasks, and monitor their progress.
 They have limited administrative capabilities.

+default password : <code>user123</code>

-Member: Members have access to assigned projects and tasks.
+<b>Member:</b> Members have access to assigned projects and tasks.
 They can update task statuses, add comments, and collaborate with other team members.

+default password : <code>user123</code>

+# Setup

 <b>1-Make sure to require the doctrine fixtures bundle</b>
 <code>composer require --dev doctrine/doctrine-fixtures-bundle</code><br>